-A Labour government would raise minimum wage to £10 per hour, giving 5.6m people a pay rise, Jeremy Corbyn will announce today.
+A Labour government would raise minimum wage to £10 per hour, giving 5.6 million people a pay rise, Jeremy Corbyn will announce today.

 The policy, which Labour would commit to enacting by 2020, would leave full time employees earning the national living wage better off by £2,500 while 21-24 year-olds currently earning the minimum wage for full time work would be £4,500 better off by 2020.